 State law permits a parent of multiple-birth siblings (e.g., twins, triplets) assigned to the same grade and campus to request in writing that the children be placed in either the same classroom or separate classrooms.

 Written requests must be submitted by the 14th day after the students' enrollment.
-[See policy FDB (LEGAL).]
+[See policy FDB (LEGAL) for more information.]

-Safety Transfers / Assignments
+Safety Transfers/Assignments